-- The writing of the project must be impersonal, that is, in the third person.
-This not only allows a better understanding of the work but also provides professionalism.
+- The drafting of the project must be impersonal, i.e. in the third person.
+This not only allows for a better understanding of the work but also provides professionalism.

 - The font to use must be Arial, and be written in number 12.